 Beyond humidity problems, another major problem that can arise from poorly insulated and ventilated crawl spaces is radon ingress.
 Radon gas tends to accumulate in crawl spaces and if the area isn’t properly ventilated, it can seep into the house and settle in the air.

-However, starting in the fall and up to the spring, you can install a small fan or a de-humidifier with a timer switch that you will set for 15-20 periods per hour.
+However, starting in the fall and up until the spring, you can install a small fan or a dehumidifier with a timer switch that you will set for 15-20 minute periods per hour.
 This solution is fairly affordable and easy to operate.

 Waterproof construction and insulation materials

 Your floor covering might already have the proper qualities to act as a vapour-barrier.
 For example, if the floor is covered in linoleum, this material is already waterproof.
-If not, you could install a polyethylene sheet on the floor surface.
+If not, you could install a polyethene sheet on the floor surface.
 Crawl space humidity levels can be verified using a hygrometer.
 If the instrument indicates 65-70%, especially during the winter, this might indicate a problem.
 In this case, contact a specialized contractor who will be able to give a proper diagnosis of the situation.